-Buenos Aires certainly delivers on being the birthplace of the Tango; around every corner, every avenue and street, and embedded into every bat mitzvah or wedding and tradition you’ll find Argentine couples of every race, ethnicity and religion dancing the tango.
+Buenos Aires certainly delivers on being the birthplace of the Tango.
+Around every corner, avenue and street — and embedded into every bat mitzvah or wedding and baptism — you’ll find Argentine couples of every race, ethnicity and religion dancing the tango.

 Situated in the heart of Recoleta, one of Argentina’s most iconic and historic neighborhoods, the Four Seasons Hotel Buenos Aires is the incarnation of a 1920’s Belle Époque mansion that underwent a sweeping $50 million renovation in 2011.
 Then as now, it remains one of the nation’s most intriguing points of reference.

 It presides upon the western shore of the Río de la Plata, on South America's southeastern coast, and the city originally referred to as “fair winds” by the exploders is renowned for being perhaps the most diverse in South America.
 Since the 19th century, Argentina has been a major recipient of millions of immigrants from all over the world making it a melting pot of culture.

 If Muslims arrived with Spanish explorers in the 15th century, it was Argentina’s state sponsored European immigration policies that fed the 2nd largest immigration wave in the world.
 In fact, Article 25 of Argentina’s Constitution reads “The Federal Government will encourage European immigration and it will not restrict, limit or burden the entrance into Argentine territory."
 Yet Article 25 also led to Asian and Arab waves of immigration too, and an overall influx of 6.6 million immigrants making Argentina amongst the most diverse ethnic and cultural region in the world.